florianstancioiu/weather-app/README.md

 - **September 14th, 2025:** I made the existing HTML code more accessible and I also implemented the Search functionality for the Main area (I still have to work on displaying the _Feels Like_, _Humidity_, _Wind_ and _Precipitation_ sections)
 - **September 15th, 2025:** I completed the functionality for today's weather section, the daily forecast section and the hourly forecast section.
 I still have some doubts about the hourly forecast section, it has been by far the trickiest of them all.
 - **September 16th, 2025:** I implemented the no search results and the API error screens, I worked on the tablet version of the app and I also completed some TODOs that were left in the code base.
 I extracted all the fetch logic from the App.tsx into a custom hook named _useMeteoData_, also, I updated the said hook with the Geolocation API so that users can allow for their position to be read and used in fetch requests.
+- **September 17th, 2025:** I removed the _reversedGeocoding_ function - the one that turned lat and long into human readable addresses.
+I fixed a problem with the _HourlyForecast_ component, on the initial load it was showing the wrong data, it was showing data for Sunday instead of the current day.
+I also started to work on the UnitsDropdown component but it's still not done, I wanted to make it as dynamic as possible but I think that's a bad idea and I should focus on other stuff in the next couple of days, like, on testing the components.

 ### Built with